aiven/devportal/docs/products/m3db/index.rst

 Check out all the features on our `M3 product page <https://aiven.io/m3#full-feature-list>`_.

-Get strated with Aiven for M3
+Get started with Aiven for M3
 -----------------------------

 Take your first steps with Aiven for M3 by following our :doc:`getting-started` article, or browse through our full list of articles: